patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Then, create an `index.tsx` file to render the React application.
+👉 And, add the following code to the `index.tsx` file to render the React application:

 ```tsx
 // remote-1 - index.tsx